 What is Dade County Pine?

 If you have every worked in the Florida housing market, then you are well acquainted with the high demand historic wood called Dade County Pine.
+From St Augustine to Key West to Tampa, the likes of home owners, real estate agents and home builders are in search of this coveted antique heart pine.
 However, to the rest of the world, you may be wondering why it is such a valuable wood type for Floridians.

 Supplying Dade County Pine Quality